Check out our more detailed post for a bit more about the specifics of what affiliate marketing is.

 Affiliate Marketing With a Resource Page

-This is probably the easiest thing you can do right now to bring in a few sales over the coming weeks: create a resource page.
+This is probably the easiest thing to do right now to bring in a few sales over the coming weeks: create a resource page.

-Regardless of what your business is, there are tools, products, and services that you use to run your blog or business.
-By putting together a page of all of your tools and resources, you’re creating something that’s shareable, as well as useful.
+Regardless of your business, there are tools, products, and services that you use to run your blog or business.
+By putting together a page of all of your devices and resources, you’re creating something shareable as well as helpful.

 My resources page is called